n8srumsey/energy-data-platform/README.md

 - Isolating issues and debugging across multiple components
 - Writing documentation to support maintainability and onboarding

-## Project Status

-This project is in active development.
-Components will be added as the pipeline, tables, and app are completed.
-The final version will include full notebooks, configuration examples, SQL schema files, and the Streamlit application.

-## Repository Structure

 The structure will be defined as the project is completed.